qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-#### The verbs with `impersonate-on-` prefix has been used by other component.
+#### The verbs with `impersonate-on:` prefix has been used by other component.

-There is possibility that the verbs with prefix of `impersonate-on-` have been used by other component, and been set in Role/ClusterRole.
-Since `impersonate` permission is also required for impersonator, the component will not get more power when permssion of `impersonate-on-` is given.
+There is possibility that the verbs with prefix of `impersonate-on:` have been used by other component, and been set in Role/ClusterRole.
+Since `impersonate` permission is also required for impersonator, the component will not get more power when permssion of `impersonate-on:` is given.

 ## Design Details